4PHRODIT3/VanillaJSProjects/Meal Finder/Readme.md

+### Meal Finder

-# Simple Web-applicaiton to find your meal
+- Simple Web-applicaiton to find your meal

-# First Create UI and Make Responsive
+- First Create UI and Make Responsive

-# Project contains search by name, view details and random meal functions
+- Project contains search by name, view details and random meal functions

-# Use API from www.themealdb.com.
+- Use API from www.themealdb.com.
 They support API for above functions EzPz.

-# Genereate UI for the API data you fetched.
+- Genereate UI for the API data you fetched.

-# Enjoy!
+- Enjoy!